 Follow andreasmhansen here.

 Web developers need a breather from their work, too.
-At programmer.planet, they can lighten up with the various memes only they can relate to.
+At Programmer Planet, they help lighten up the mood with the various memes only they can relate to.
 Not exactly original but still good for a few laughs now and then.

 Follow programmer.planet here.